tranchant/frangiPANe/README.md

 wget https://itrop.ird.fr/frangiPANe/data_test.tar.gz
 tar zxvf data_test.tar.gz
 ```
+Note on disk space needed to test frangiPANe: Once the directory is unzipped, the size of the test data directory is approximately 3.4 GB and frangiPANe will generate approximately 7.6 GB of data.
+Thus, 11 GB of disk space is required to use frangiPANe with the downloaded dataset.

 * Launch the docker virtual machine with the command `docker run`.
 You can connect a local directory to your frangiPANe docker container by using the option -v.
 So, for example, specify the directory path for the decompressed directory that contains the dataset tot test frangiPANe.